squirrel-project/squirrel_nav/README.md

 file.
 You have to use the full path to the mapping file, even if the yaml file is in the current working directory.

+### Localising in a 2D Gridmap

+Set at first a pose estimate with the button *2D Pose Estimate* and move the robot around the map to localise the robot.

+### Performing a navigation task

+After that, you can send a navigation goal via the rviz button *2D Nav Goal*.
+The robot should now move to the goal.

 ## Visualisation

 In *squirrel_navigation/config/robot1/rviz* are stored some